CenterForOpenScience/ROSIEBot/README.md

 - Resuming: continuing the crawl/scrape process if it stops in the middle
 - Verifying: making sure all the files are present and in acceptable condition
 - Compiling active: getting a list from the API about existing pages
+- Shrinking: reducing size of the mirror by removing redundant CSS

 ## Using the Command Line Interface